Dog Food Allergy Symptoms to Look Out For

-As most of you may know, obesity continues to be a pressing issue among dogs.
+As you may know, obesity continues to be a pressing issue among dogs.
 Portion control is advised to ensure that dogs are getting the appropriate amounts of nutrition they need.
 Since kibble takes a specific shape in comparison to wet food, this generally makes it easier to make a portion size.
 This provides a significant convenience factor especially because dry dog food also won’t go bad if left out all day.

 In addition to standard portion control, controlled feeding can be utilized with dry dog food.
 Pet parents can use food puzzle toys or slow feeders to help with eating times if your dog is known for eating too fast.
 Integrating this method can help to improve their quality of life as well as challenge them to put those little brains to work.

 According to Dr. Anne, the most common dog allergies are to beef, dairy products, and wheat, and less common allergens include chicken, eggs, and soy.
 It’s important to note that wheat allergies are very common among dogs, but none of our recipes contain corn, wheat, or soy.
-With that being said, our whole grain recipes include easy to eat ancient grains such as oatmeal, barley, and chia.
+With that being said, our whole grain recipes include easy-to-eat ancient grains such as oatmeal, barley, and chia.

 If your dog happens to eat gluten-free, no need to worry because all of our grain-free recipes also happen to be gluten-free.
 Earthborn Holistic’s best dry dog food for allergies can differ from dog to dog depending on the allergy.
 Our Venture limited-ingredient recipes are usually a really great option.
 If your dog has a chicken allergy, they can try switching up their main protein to Venture Duck Meal & Pumpkin for example.
-Additionally, our UNREFINED recipes are another option that are made of grain-free and chicken-free formulas.
+Additionally, our UNREFINED recipes are another option, and they are made of grain-free and chicken-free formulas.

-Sometimes switching proteins might not be enough, in this case; you may want to try switching to a limited-ingredient formula for your pup.
+Sometimes switching proteins might not be enough; in this case, you may want to try switching to a limited-ingredient formula for your pup.
 Dr. Anne states, “since food allergies are (generally) in response to proteins from the diet that are misidentified by the immune system, switching the primary protein source in your dog’s diet can ease the allergy.”
 The recipe we often recommend for the best dry dog food for skin allergies are any of our Venture formulas previously mentioned, or a food with a fish protein so your dog gets plenty of Omegas.
 We highly recommend trying our Venture Roasted Lamb & Butternut Squash recipe if you have been having issues feeding your dog chicken or beef proteins.

 Unfortunately, there isn’t necessarily a clearcut answer to this question.
 In fact, it may take some trial and error to figure out which dog food is best for your dog.

 Believe it or not, it’s common for veterinarians to evaluate dog poop.
 This can include looking at the texture and color.
 Texture should be not too hard but not too runny.
 Healthy dog stool is considered to be moist, easy to pick up, and log-shaped.
 A dog poop color chart can be helpful in telling what is wrong if it’s not a chocolate brown color.
 If this is the case, you should consult with your veterinarian.
-Don’t be alarmed if there are added colors from time to time because it could just be as a result of food they have eaten.
+Don’t be alarmed if there are added colors from time to time because it could just be a result of the food they have eaten.
 However, it should not be a recurring issue.
 White spots may be a result of tapeworms, while blood streaks may mean there are cuts in the anus area.